onc-healthit/lantern-back-end/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code review has been performed.
   - Code is maintainable, reusable, efficient, and correct.
   - Code accomplishes the tasks purpose.
-  - Code follows style guidance appropriate for the language.
+  - Code follows style guidance appropriate for the language, including passing linter checks.
   - Code is well commented (which does not mean verbosely commented).
 - [ ] Tests are complete.
   - Tests are included and test edge cases.